 Conversely, the City of Calgary's efforts were below the regional average with respect to several domains of flood preparedness.
 Specifically, these gaps were found in the City's Land Use Planning and Residential Property Risk Mitigation policies.
 In terms of Land Use Planning, Calgary stated that it does not prohibit development on floodplains, allowing development to proceed in the flood fringe, provided that such developments are flood-proofed.

 In regard to Residential Property Risk Mitigation, the city stated that there are no home flood assessments conducted on a property-specific level, although there is a flood preparedness program that includes self-assessments and educational programs.
-The City also identified basement damages as a significant risk and is assessing approaches to refine regulations for development of below grade space, beyond current requirements for sump pumps and sewer backflow preventers in flood prone areas.
+The City also identified basement damages as a significant risk and is planning to implement regulations that eliminate the development of below grade space, and that will require the installation of sump pumps and sewer backflow preventers in all flood prone areas.
 Calgary also reported that the development of a property-level mitigation and flood risk awareness program is underway as part of an overall flood resilience strategy, but the City is currently placing primary importance on the installation of structural components.